mariadb-corporation/MaxScale/Documentation/Filters/Named-Server-Filter.md

 ### `source`

-The optional source parameter defines an address that is used to match against the address from which the client connection to MaxScale originates.
+The optional source parameter defines an address that is used to match against the address from which the client connection to MariaDB MaxScale originates.
 Only sessions that originate from this address will have the match and replacement applied to them.

 ```
 source=127.0.0.1